billchow98/primegen/README.md

 The resulting programme is `a.out`.

 ### On Windows:
-Install an ANSI C compiler, such as from MinGW or Cygwin, and make sure that the compiler has been added to your `PATH`.
+Install a C compiler, such as from MinGW or Cygwin, and make sure that the compiler has been added to your `PATH`.
 The command above should work.
 Note that the resulting programme is `a.exe` instead of `a.out`.